 Applying for Admission

-An important first step is to learn more about Drew by making an appointment with Sunita Bhargava, Assistant Director of Continuing Education.
-To do so, call 973/408-3400.
+An important first step is to learn more about Drew by contacting Sunita Bhargava, Director of Continuing Education and Special Programs at 973/408-3400.
 Through the Drew Shadow Program, arrangements may also be made to tour the campus, sit in on classes, and meet current CUE students.
 All of these steps will help you decide if Drew is right for you.